UPPS 04.01.11 - Risk Management of Information Resources

 Owners, custodians, and users shall contact ITAC for media sanitization assistance prior to transferring ownership or otherwise disposing of any magnetic media (e.g., hard disk drives, USB drives, backup tape cartridges, DVDs, CDs, etc.) or any devices containing such media (e.g., computers, laptops, PDAs, tablets and smart phones, printers, copiers, etc.).
 ITAC will securely sanitize or destroy the media, at its sole discretion, and maintain appropriate records of the action taken (see UPPS No. 05.01.02, University Surplus Property (Equipment and Consumable Supplies), for additional information regarding proper disposal procedures).

-Owners, custodians, and users shall not repurpose or reassign any electronic device or electronic media contained within a device without first fully sanitizing the media using a tool sanctioned by the ISO (or designee).
+Owners, custodians, and users shall not repurpose or reassign any electronic device or electronic media contained within a device without first fully sanitizing the media using a tool sanctioned by the CISO, or designee.
 Reformatting the media does not constitute, by itself, a satisfactory sanitization process.

 COMMUNICATIONS AND OPERATIONS MANAGEMENT PROCEDURES

-For on-campus wireless network access, Technology Resources shall establish and maintain a WPA2-AES encrypted (or equivalent or superior) wireless network for use on the university campus.
+* For on-campus wireless network access, Technology Resources shall establish and maintain a wireless network for use on the university campus.
 The specific technologies used to establish these networks shall be established in consultation with the CISO, or designee.